 About

-I currently work as a Postdoctoral Research Associate at the University of Cambridge.
-I am a member of the Boemo Group in the Department of Pathology, and I hold a Rokos PDRA position at Queens’ College.
+I am a Postdoctoral Research Associate at the University of Cambridge and a member of the Boemo Group in the Departments of Pathology and Genetics.
+I am a College Research Associate at Emmanuel College and previously held a Rokos Postdoctoral Research Associateship at Queens’ College.

-Beyond academics, I also serve as the Vice President of the Cambridge University Portuguese Society (CUPor).
+Beyond academics, I am also an ambassador for the Portuguese Association of Researchers and Students in the UK (PARSUK), and previously served as the President of the Cambridge University Portuguese Society (CUPor).
 Whenever mathematics and biology permit, you can find me playing the classical guitar or chasing a football.

 The Mathematical Bridge at Queens’ College.